couchbaselabs/sdk-rfcs/rfc/0002-subdocapi.md

 * `EINVAL` (0x04).
 This is received if the command was not properly encoded.
 Notably this also includes specifying an empty path for commands which do not allow it.

 * `SUBDOC_INVALID_COMBO` (0xCB).
 This is received if an invalid opcode was specified in a multi operation.
-This usually means that the SDK didn’t do proper input validation to ensure that mutation and lookup commands weren’t mixed in the same builder.
+This usually means that the SDK didn't do proper input validation to ensure that mutation and lookup commands weren't mixed in the same builder.

 ### Error Propagation